 Technology has been a great driver of efficiency in modern work.
-Yet it also enables an ‘always on’ work culture, where many employees can be contacted or undertake work outside the work environment.
-This disrupts the boundary between work life and non-work life, which can make achieving work-life balance more of a challenge.1, 2
+Yet it also enables an ‘always on’ work culture, where many employees can be contacted or undertake work outside of the working environment.
+This disrupts the boundary between work life and non-work life, which can make achieving a work-life balance more of a challenge.1, 2

 Why is work-life balance important?

 - Work-life balance is recognised by NICE (the organisation that guides doctors) as important for mental health.
 NICE encourages workplaces to support work-life balance through policies.3

 - If your employees look after themselves and achieve a good balance, they’ll be more productive and less likely to experience burnout.3